-

 Then you want to define it by your situation and/or travel plans/destinations.

-is coverage for pre-existing medical important?
 You’ll need to purchase within 7, 14, or 21 days of your initial trip deposit.
-Varies by policy.

 Other option: see what travel insurance, your credit card provides.
-Look closely, because some are not particularly robust.

 You may want to take a look at:

-HTH Worldwide – Trip Protector Preferred –
+HTH Worldwide – Trip Protector Preferred:

 Can add CFAR insurance for add’$, but great Trip delay coverage built in.
-There are a lot of nice extras here.
-Medical is $500K. $200/day coverage for trip delay.

-$150/day – coverage for trip delay-**can buy up to $500 per day/$7000 max for little extra.
+$150/day – coverage for trip delay – can buy up to $500 per day/$7000 max for a little extra.

 Tin Leg, IMG, and Seven Corners are other good options.